Columbia University

 Additional Information

-Staff monitor self-serve areas to ensure that each menu item in self-serve areas has its own utensil.
-Students can also ask staff or a manager to serve from a fresh pan.
+Yes.
+Separate purple cutting boards and knives for allergen stations.
+Staff on the floor to monitor self-serve areas to ensure that each menu item in self-serve areas has its own utensil.
+Routine cleaning of stations & tables.
+You can ask staff or a manager to serve you from a fresh pan from the main line.
+Allergy awareness signage posted at stations to prevent non allergy students from causing cross contact.

 4. We have procedures in place to lower the risk of cross-contact in self-serve areas.